-about acc
+about dcc

-About ACC
+About DCC & ACC

-What is Agenesis of the Corpus Callosum (ACC/AgCC)?
+What is Dysgenesis of the Corpus Callosum?

-How is ACC diagnosed?
+How is DCC diagnosed?

-ACC can only be diagnosed by a brain scan (MRI, CT, or ultrasound).
+DCC can only be diagnosed by a brain scan (MRI, CT, or ultrasound).

-What causes ACC?
+What causes DCC?

 Disruptions in development of the corpus callosum occur between the 5th and 16th weeks of pregnancy.
 Multiple factors can disrupt this development including: prenatal infections and viruses, genetic abnormalities, toxic metabolic conditions, and blockage of the growth of the corpus callosum (for example, cysts).